BackupTheBerlios/destar-svn/trunk/README.txt

 First the backend.
 It provides the various configlets that can hold info.
 And it contains the code that takes all of this configlets and produces the various Asterisk *.conf config files.
-You can even run it without the frontend, 'python backend.py' will do the trick.

 Now on to the frontend.
 This provides a web interface.
 It uses Quixote and therefore it can run under Apache with CGI, FCGI, mod_python or whatever.
 See the Quixote documentation for more info.
 For small load environments